Abdelrhman-Sadek/Twitter_Airline_Sentiment-Analysis/README.md

 <img align="center" src="https://media.sproutsocial.com/uploads/2020/09/Benefits-of-Twitter-v03.svg"/>

 ## Description
-Tweeter is one of the most powerful social media platforms if not the most powerful one
+Twitter is one of the most powerful social media platforms if not the most powerful one
 </br>
-Big companys from all over the world give it a huge attention to know the opinions of the customers in different fileds so they can know what they love,hate or even what is not important to them so the companys can learn form there mistakes and improve there services
+Big companies from all over the world give huge attention to knowing the opinions of the customers in different fields so they can know what they love, hate or even what is not important to them so the companies can learn from their mistakes and improve their services
 </br>
-This data contains 14640 tweet Sentiments about US airlines('Virgin America', 'United', 'Southwest', 'Delta', 'US Airways','American') with dates
+This data contains 14640 tweet Sentiments about US airlines('Virgin America', 'United', 'Southwest', 'Delta', 'US Airways', 'American') with dates
 </br>
 Data was scraped from February of 2015 (2015-02-16) to(2015-02-24) 9 days range
 </br>
 ## Data Analysis
-the objective was to analysis these tweets and know the reasons behind them such as (late flight,customer serves,etc)
+the objective was to analyze these tweets and know the reasons behind them such as (late flights, customer service, etc)
 </br>
 ### Negative Tweets
-The most negative reasons was issues about the customer service and late flights
+The most negative reasons were issues with customer service and late flights
 ![image](https://user-images.githubusercontent.com/94745919/234127521-69e5c18f-8241-451c-bf52-31816c9c5eb4.png)
 </br>
 The number of total tweets about every airline was: